D-32/DMPasscode/README.md

 ![License](https://img.shields.io/cocoapods/l/DMPasscode.svg?style=flat)
 [![twitter: @dylan36032](http://img.shields.io/badge/twitter-%40dylan36032-blue.svg?style=flat)](https://twitter.com/dylan36032)

 A simple passcode screen that can be displayed manually.
 If Touch ID is available the user can skip the screen and instead use his fingerprint to unlock.
-Can be easily customized to fit your design.
+Can easily be customised to fit your design.

 ![image](http://46.105.26.1/uploads/passcode2.png)